Analysis: Military spending cuts squeeze suppliers - CEOs

-WASHINGTON Declines in U.S. and European defense spending are putting heavy pressure on thousands of small and mid-sized companies that together build about 70 percent of major weapons systems, top defense and industry officials warned this week.
+WASHINGTON Declines in U.S. and European defence spending are putting heavy pressure on thousands of small and mid-sized companies that together build about 70 percent of major weapons systems, top defence and industry officials warned this week.

 They forecast a new wave of consolidation as smaller companies adjust to more austere times, but say some may exit the arms business completely, which could result in bottlenecks and strains in the supply chain for years.

-Defense contractors such as Boeing Co, Northrop Grumman Corp and Huntington Ingalls Industries Inc are also demanding ever-better pricing from suppliers as they scramble to cut overhead, consolidate plants and maintain profit margins.
+Defence contractors such as Boeing Co (BA.N), Northrop Grumman Corp (NOC.N) and Huntington Ingalls Industries Inc (HII.N) are also demanding ever-better pricing from suppliers as they scramble to cut overhead, consolidate plants and maintain profit margins.

 Unlike bigger players with diverse portfolios, smaller suppliers often lack the resources to adapt to changing market conditions, especially since many specialize in producing one set of products for a specific program.